 Door Lock Compliance: What Business Owners Need to Know

-As a business owner, it’s your responsibility to stay on top of changes in regulations and laws related to door lock compliance—particularly when it comes to the Americans with Disabilities Act (ADA) and the Health Insurance Portability and Accountability Act (HIPAA).
+As a business owner, one of your numerous responsibilities is to stay on top of changes in relevant regulations and laws.
+For many, this includes the Americans with Disabilities Act (ADA) and the Health Insurance Portability and Accountability Act (HIPAA).

 Understanding ADA Door Lock Compliance